 Since one of the most important decisions we will make is the decision of marriage, we should make every effort to know and do God’s will in this area.
 A dating relationship is usually based only on what the dating couple presently knows about each other.
 In contrast, a Biblical courtship is based on what God knows about each partner and on His plans for their futures.

 Jesus gave this instruction with a promise: “Seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you” (Matthew 6:33).
-When a person makes a growing relationship with the Lord Jesus Christ the foundation of all decisions—as he or she seeks God’s kingdom—God will provide all that is needed, including the marriage partner prepared by God just for that person.
-(See Proverbs 18:22, 19:14.)
+When a person makes a growing relationship with the Lord Jesus Christ the foundation of all decisions—as he or she seeks God’s Kingdom—God will provide all that is needed, including the marriage partner prepared by Him just for that person at the right time.